aketza-ayo/java8-ocp-study-notes/#9 - NIO.2.md

 We conclude this chapter with the table below which shows a comparison between some of the legacy java.io.File methods described in Chapter 8 and the new NIO.2 methods described in this chapter.
 In this table, file refers to an instance of java.io.FIle class, while path refers to an instance of a NIO.2 Path interface.

 ![Comparison of legacy File and NIO.2 methods](img/legacyFileAndNIO2methods.png)

+Bear in mind that a number of methods and features are available in NIO.2 API that are not available in the legacy API, such as support for symbolic links, setting a file ownder, and so on.
+As expected, the NIO.2 API is much more developed, much more powerful API that the legacy java.io.File class described in chapter 8.